Faisal-Manzer/front-end-framework-comparision/Download-guide.md

 - `Image Editor` use the one you like.
 Simple image editor like [photoscape](https://photoscape.en.softonic.com/download) will do your task.

-- `Chrome Extentions` yes they will help you lot.
+- `Chrome Extensions` yes they will help you lot.
-	- [TabMan](https://chrome.google.com/webstore/detail/tabman-tabs-manager/hgmnkflcjcohihpdcniifjbafcdelhlm) is helpfull when you will search lots and lots of stuffs all in a new tab and now you are left with just favicon of page.
-TabMan comes in resque.
+    - [TabMan](https://chrome.google.com/webstore/detail/tabman-tabs-manager/hgmnkflcjcohihpdcniifjbafcdelhlm) is helpful when you will search lots and lots of stuff all in a new tab and now you are left with just favicon of the page.
+TabMan comes in rescue.
 I use it a lot.
     - [Chrome Web Server](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb) a simple web server by Chrome.
-	- [Grammerly](https://chrome.google.com/webstore/detail/grammarly-for-chrome/kbfnbcaeplbcioakkpcpgfkobkghlhen) is my love. it corrects all the spelling and gramitical mistakes in an article
+    - [Grammerly](https://chrome.google.com/webstore/detail/grammarly-for-chrome/kbfnbcaeplbcioakkpcpgfkobkghlhen) is my love. it corrects all the spelling and grammatical mistakes in an article